310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 </div>

 {% bubble Hiiro %}
 So this is the amusement park… There are building structures I would never find in my hometown.
-How interesting.
+How intriguing.
 {% endbubble %}

 {% bubble Chiaki %}